 Student research projects conducted as a recognized part of an undergraduate or graduate class assignment (e.g., research methods course) are frequently exempt from HSRC review.
 For further guidance, refer to the "CWU Guidelines for Student Research and Class Projects."

 The amount of time required for the HSRC to review your study and notify you of the status of your proposal varies depending upon the type of review required, the clarity and completeness of the application, and the number of reviews being conducted by the HSRC at the same time.
-If your proposal is truly exempt from formal HSRC review and your application is complete, you will likely receive written notification from the Human Protections Administrator within two weeks.
-Alternately, if your research proposal meets the criteria for a "minimal risk review" by a subcommittee of the HSRC, the review and notification process will usually take four to six weeks.
-Additional time may be required for clarifications and or/revisions.
+If your proposal is truly exempt from formal HSRC review and your application is complete, you will likely receive written notification from the human protections administrator within three weeks.
+Alternately, if your research proposal meets the criteria for a "minimal risk review" by a subcommittee of the HSRC, the review and notification process may take up to 6 weeks.
+Additional time may be required for clarifications and/or revisions.
 Finally, should the nature of your planned research require formal review at a convened meeting of the HSRC, the approval process time could take up to eight weeks.
 Please note that the review and approval process may take longer when proposals are submitted near the end of a quarter, during quarter breaks, or in cases where an investigator's application materials are incomplete.

 Once you have determined how you will use human participants in your research, you should:

-The most common error made by investigators is failure to download the most recent version of the needed form from the HSRC Forms web page.
+The most common error made by investigators is failure to download the most recent version of the needed form from the Forms and Templates page.
 Cutting and pasting on a previously used application form (or within the Application Help Manual) may delay review of your application.

 Good question!
 Federal regulations concerning the conduct of research with human participants require that institutions not only review and approve an investigator's initial study proposal, but they also require that research protocols be reviewed on a continuing basis.
 Furthermore, if an investigator wants to make changes in previously approved study procedures, these modifications are also subject to HSRC review and approval.
 Finally, there may be occasions in which unanticipated problems occur during the course of a study; in all cases, these events must be reported to the HSRC in keeping with the federal requirements for human research.
 HSRC provides a form for each of these occasions.